 Instructions

-Heat 2 tablespoons of oil in a Dutch oven or heavy-based pot over high heat.
+Heat 2 tablespoons vegetable oil in a Dutch oven over high heat.
 Add the meat in batches and brown on all sides.
-Once browned, add to the slow cooker.
+Transfer browned meat to the slow cooker.

-Lower heat to medium and add the remaining 2 tablespoons of oil.
-Add the onion and cook for 3 minutes until softened, then add the garlic and cook for 2 minutes.
-Stir in the flour and cook for an additional 3 minutes.
+Reduce heat to medium and add the remaining 2 tablespoons vegetable oil.
+Add the diced onion and cook for 3 minutes, until softened.
+Stir in the minced garlic and cook for 2 minutes.

-Remove the thyme and bay leaves.
-Season with salt and pepper to taste.
+Remove thyme sprigs and bay leaves.
+Adjust seasoning with salt and pepper to taste.